ajish097/lanyon/_posts/2018-02-14-CMRC2018 SOLUTIONS.md

 PROBLEM: Given N positive integers, print the product of all the numbers Modulo 10^9+7.

-SOLUTION: Let us first understant why a naive solution might not work.
+SOLUTION: Let us first understand why a naive solution might not work.
 We might be tempted to simply multiply all the numbers and then finally compute the modulo. i.e

 // let's assume the N positive integers are stored in array inp[], and mod stores 10^9+7;